Dry Rot Barrier Paint

 * easy to brush on

-* low toxicity active ingredient, only 1 hour re-entry rule
+* low toxicity active ingredient, 48 hours re-entry or until dry

 * non-flammable